4.2 Headings

 6. References

 Technical reports are usually not so strictly organized or predictable.
 Readers will find it much more helpful if headings concretely describe the content of each section rather than the function.
-Using descriptive headings will also result in an easily usable document; that is, the reader will easily be able to find information.
+Using descriptive headings will also result in an easily useable document; that is, the reader will easily be able to find information.

 the box on the left shows a table of contents using only function based headings (Introduction, Problem Definition, Proposed Solution, Benefits, Conclusion, Recommendation, References.
 Table 1.
 Figure 1.
 The box on the right contains a table of contents using descriptive headings and captions: Ski Lift Safety Issues, Deropement Problems in Tow Lifts, Propsed Rope Catcher Solution, Benefits of Implementation, Resolving the Safety Issues, Recommendation, References.
 Table 1.
 Cost breakdown for one tower installation.
 Figure 1.
 Proposed Retainment Device

-Figure 4.2.1 Functional vs descriptive headings (Last, 2019).
-[Image description]
+Figure 4.2.1 Functional vs descriptive headings.

 General Principles for Designing Headings